 10. Best Abrasion-Resistant Upper: Under Armour Women’s HOVR Rise 2 Training Shoes

 If you’re looking for women’s weight training shoes that are heavy duty, Under Armour’s HOVR Rise 2 are the apt trainers for you.
-Your weightlifting sessions will never feel so comfortable with the snug, sock-like ﬁt and an abrasion-resistant upper of these women powerlifting shoes.
+Your weightlifting sessions will never feel so comfortable with the sock-like, snug ﬁt, and abrasion-resistant upper of these women powerlifting shoes.
 This means you have the benefit of supreme mobility from one activity to the other.
 A leather heel strap stabilizes your foot that makes it easy to move in whichever direction.
 The UA HOVR is designed with ‘zero gravity feel’ to eliminate heavy impact.
 The mid-tops are also coated with a firm EVA midsole and a breathable mesh for smooth workouts.

 - UA HOVR technology for best comfort and zero gravity feel